eman7blue/numismacraft/README.md

 # Coin Mod

 Coin Mod is a mod for coin collecting in Minecraft made by Eman7blue.
-It is a tech mod.
+It is a tech mod (meme).

 ## License